MrDeliciousman/EscapeRoom/README.md

 # EscapeRoom

 * An app that is a choose your own adventure.
 It is an app that shows some images and written narration that presents scenarios that allows the user to experience a story that they can affect at certain junctions with two options.
-The two options are presented on two buttons that show up at the bottom of the screen.
+The two options are presented on two button that show up at the bottom of the screen.
 A button will present a new situation that requires the user to input more decisions until the game state enters WIN or LOSS.

 ## User Stories